lneuhaus/pyrpl/README.md

 ## Installation
 Make sure you have an installation of Python (2.7 or 3.5).
-If you are new to Python or unexperience with fighting installation issues, it is recommended to install the [Anaconda](https://www.continuum.io/downloads) Python distribution, which allows to install all PyRPL dependencies with the command
+If you are new to Python or unexperienced with fighting installation issues, it is recommended to install the [Anaconda](https://www.continuum.io/downloads) Python distribution, which allows to install all PyRPL dependencies with the command

 ```conda install python=3.5 numpy scipy paramiko pandas nose pip pyqt=4```

 If you are not using Anaconda, you should manually install the python package [PyQt4](https://pypi.python.org/pypi/PyQt4).

 Next, download and extract or clone (with ```git clone https://github.com/lneuhaus/pyrpl.git```) the pyrpl repository to your computer.
 Install PyRPL by navigating with a command line terminal into the pyrpl root directory and typing